pwasem/ui5-task-babel/README.md

 ### Usage
 Simply run e.g. `ui5 build --clean-dest --all` to transpile your code during the build.

-Make sure to pass option `--all` to include all project dependencies into the build process.
+Please make sure to pass option `--all` to include all project dependencies into the build process.

 ### Additional configuration